aridjayarecipes/cutesrecipes.web.app/content/post/2565-how-to-make-speedy-beetroot-spinach-carrot-soup-full-of-iron-healthy-soup.md

 - "as needed Mint leaves for garnishing"
 - "as needed Fresh cream for garnishing"
 recipeinstructions:
-- "First wash all vegetables &amp; chopped in big pieces."
+- "First wash all vegetables & chopped in big pieces."
-- "Heat the Vessel take water for boiling add chopped beetroot,carrot,spinach,garlic, tomato &amp; small piece of ginger add some water again if required then cover the lid for approx 30 to 40 minutes in low flame."
+- "Heat the Vessel take water for boiling add chopped beetroot,carrot,spinach,garlic, tomato & small piece of ginger add some water again if required then cover the lid for approx 30 to 40 minutes in low flame."
 - "After 40 minutes vegetables is about to cook completely they become soft give rest for cools completely in room temperature."
-- "When vegetables get cools then drain it extra water we use same water later so don&#39;t waste it just keep aside."
+- "When vegetables get cools then drain it extra water we use same water later so don't waste it just keep aside."
 - "Take a mixer jar add boiled vegetables and add some drain water to make puree try to use same water as much as possible."
-- "Heat the pan add ghee or butter then add cumin seeds saute for a minute &amp; turn vegetables puree in it stir continuously in low flame then add extra water which we store as per requirement."
+- "Heat the pan add ghee or butter then add cumin seeds saute for a minute & turn vegetables puree in it stir continuously in low flame then add extra water which we store as per requirement."
-- "Soup consistency is to be thick then add black pepper powder &amp; salt together mix well stir continuously then add sugar it gives good taste."
+- "Soup consistency is to be thick then add black pepper powder & salt together mix well stir continuously then add sugar it gives good taste."
-- "When it gives boils sprinkle some butter too then immediately serve in Soup bowl garnish with mint leaves &amp; fresh cream (optional) or butter &amp; little bit of black pepper powder."
+- "When it gives boils sprinkle some butter too then immediately serve in Soup bowl garnish with mint leaves & fresh cream (optional) or butter & little bit of black pepper powder."
 - "Healthy Iron rich soup is ready to serve."
 categories:
 - Recipe